 For the best experience, we recommend that your document have no more than 250 rows.
 You can use other Excel or .CSV files in as many graphics layers as needed if you need to show more data.

 If you want to include images, make a column with the URLs where the images are hosted.

-To get started, click +Add Custom Layers, then select Import Layer.
+To get started, click Create Custom Graphic, then hover the cursor over Import Layer.
 Choose either Excel Spreadsheet or .CSV File.

 The browse window will appear, allowing you to select your file and import it.

 The data from your file will appear on the right side of the module.
 Click the gear wheel to enter its settings.

 Checking Watch file for update will prompt Livestream Studio to make any changes to the data that are made in the original .xlsx file on your hard drive.